Category

 The Blue Folder: Breaking Down Smeal’s Academic Integrity Violation Process

-Join Michelle Darnell, Smeal’s Director of Honor and Integrity, and Lisa Posey, Smeal College Academic Integrity Officer, for this “must-see” session.
-Whether you have been teaching for years or this is your first semester, you will learn helpful information to streamline the academic integrity violation process.
+This session brings together Michelle Darnell, Smeal’s Director of Honor and Integrity, and Lisa Posey, Smeal College Academic Integrity Officer, for a “must-see” session.
+Whether you have been teaching for years or this is your first semester, this session provides helpful information to streamline the academic integrity violation process.
 In this session, Michelle and Lisa:

 • discuss the process for instructors who suspect an academic integrity violation in their course,